antisec-is/ctfd-portable-challenges-plugin/README.md

-# Portable Challenges Plugin
+# Portabler Challenges Plugin

+This is a fork of the [Portable Challenges Plugin](https://github.com/tamuctf/ctfd-portable-challenges-plugin)

 This plugin provides the ability to import and export challenges in a portable, human-readable format (currently YAML, with JSON if there is popular demand).

 ### Objectives:
 * Allow challenges to be saved outside of the database